pprachas/ABC_dataset/ML/README.md

 ## Train ML model (train_model.py)
 This code shuffles and splits the dataset into train, validation and test data.
-This code also prints out the training accuracy, validation accuracy and training loss.
+This code also prints out the training accuracy and validation accuracy.

 Input arguments:
  1. Sparse Medium or dense graphs (1, 2, 3, for sparse medium dense respectively)